bitplane/bitplane.net/dev/c++/spheremap-renderer/index.md

 # Spheremap Renderer

-Rendering to a spheremap.
+Rendering to a spheremap, for use in directional lighting effects.

-1) render scene to cube sides
+1. render the scene to the sides of a cube
-2) render cubemap to texture (sides of hexahedral sphere)
+2. render cubemap to texture via a premade hexahedral sphere
-3) apply texture to mesh
+3. apply texture to mesh

 Step 2 must be done each time the camera is moved